zenvia/zenvia-openapi-spec/spec/info/description.md

 You can use the [Sandbox](#section/Getting-started-with-Sandbox) to start using and testing this API immediately.

 ## View your Usage Report
-You can also access the Zenvia platform to view your [Usage Report](https://app.zenvia.com/notifications/dashboard/api)
+You can also access Zenvia platform to view your [Usage Report](https://app.zenvia.com/notifications/dashboard/api)

 # Getting started with Sandbox